xiaochuany/mojo-gpu-puzzles/book/src/puzzle_06/puzzle_06.md

 <div class="solution-explanation">

 This solution:
-- Calculates the global thread index using block and thread indices
+- Computes global thread index from block and thread indices
-- Checks if the global index is within the array bounds
+- Guards against out-of-bounds with `if global_i < size`
-- Adds 10 to the value when the guard condition is met
+- Inside guard: adds 10 to input value at global index
 </div>
 </details>